Last updated:

 For more information on the background, history and issues that have brought Sudan to the current crisis, please see:

-The Sudan humanitarian crisis needs a multi-faceted response:
+The Sudan humanitarian crisis needs a multi-faceted response.
+Funders can

-• Supporting locally-led action, such as national NGOs and mutual aid groups.
+• Support locally-led action, such as national NGOs and mutual aid groups.

-• Supporting vulnerable populations such as women, children, IDPs and refugees through protection and provision of essential services.
+• Support vulnerable populations such as women, children, IDPs and refugees through protection and provision of essential services.

 During any complex humanitarian emergency (CHE), urgent needs always include shelter, food, WASH, emergency health care, education, protection of at-risk populations and case management.
-These needs will continue throughout the course of the CHE.
-As the crisis becomes more protracted, issues include restoration of livelihoods, mental health, cash assistance, as well as preventative disease and chronic health disease management.
+These needs will continue throughout CHE.
+As the crisis becomes more protracted, issues include restoration of livelihoods, mental health, cash assistance, and preventative and chronic disease management.

 Mutual aid and Emergency Response Rooms